The Collection of Drue Heinz, a legendary patron of the arts

-The lots offered in for sale in London will include Impressionist and Modern art, Modern British and Contemporary works, Old Master paintings, English and Continental furniture and objet d’art, silver, Chinese porcelain and decorative furnishings, many of which were supplied either by Colefax & Fowler or are commissioned Mongiardino designs.
+The lots offered for sale in London will include Impressionist and Modern art, Modern British and Contemporary works, Old Master paintings, English and Continental furniture and objet d’art, silver, Chinese porcelain and decorative furnishings, many of which were supplied either by Colefax & Fowler or are commissioned Mongiardino designs.

 Sign up today